DANS-KNAW/easy-update-metadata-dataset/README.md

 ARGUMENTS
 ---------

-         --doUpdate                 Without this argument no changes are made to the repository, the default is a test mode that logs the intended changes --fedora-password  <arg>   Password for fedora repository, if omitted provide it on stdin -f, --fedora-url  <arg>        Base url for the fedora repository (default = http://localhost:8080/fedora) --fedora-username  <arg>   Username for fedora repository, if omitted provide it on stdin -s, --stream-id  <arg>         id of fedoara stream to update -t, --tag  <arg>               xml tag to change --help                     Show help message
+          --doUpdate                 Without this argument no changes are made to the repository, the default is a test mode that logs the intended changes --fedora-password  <arg>   Password for fedora repository, if omitted provide it on stdin -f, --fedora-url  <arg>        Base url for the fedora repository (default = http://localhost:8080/fedora) --fedora-username  <arg>   Username for fedora repository, if omitted provide it on stdin --help                     Show help message
           --version                  Show version of this program

      trailing arguments:
       input-file (required)   The CSV file (RFC4180) with required changes.
-The first line must be 'FEDORA_ID,NEW_VALUE,OLD_VALUE'.
-Additional columns and empty lines are ignored.
+The first line must be 'FEDORA_ID,STREAM_ID,XML_TAG,OLD_VALUE,NEW_VALUE', in that order.
+Additional columns
+                              and empty lines are ignored.

 CONTEXT
 -------